jheredianet/Teslamate-CustomGrafanaDashboards/README.md

 - If you are charging, you will see the information from the start time of the current charge session until now and it will refesh automatically every 30 seconds.
 - If you are just browsing (not charging) you will see the information of the last charge session.

-Tip: Be aware that once this dashboard is imported you should edit and change the image panel with a GIF of your own, because the charging car you will see is mine :-)

 ![Current Charge View](./screenshots/CurrentChargeView.png)

 ### [Charging Costs Stats](./dashboards/ChargingCostsStats.json)